Now Reading

 Sangiovese

 Chianti is the ultimate pizza wine for red wine drinkers, made from the Sangiovese grape in Tuscany.
-The pairing’s success is thanks to the acidity in the tomatoes matching with the heightened acidity that’s naturally in Sangiovese.
+The pairing’s success is thanks to the acidity in the tomatoes matching with the heightened acidity of Sangiovese.

-In contrast, a quality Chianti Classico – either Riserva or Gran Selezione – is still approachable in the range of $35-$50.
+In contrast, a quality Chianti Classico – either Riserva or Gran Selezione – is still approachable in the $35-$50 range.
 This quality level of wine offers more body with flavors varying from ripe red fruit to subtle vegetal notes.
-The wines also have higher acidity levels because of grapes that grow on hillside elevations and firmer, grippier tannins from extended amounts of aging.
+The wines also have higher acidity levels because grapes grow on hillside elevations and firmer, grippier tannins from extended amounts of aging.

 In this clip from Pizza Pairings with Jeff Porter on SOMM TV, Porter visits a New York pizzeria, F&F, and pairs Pizza Margherita (although without basil) with a magnum bottle of Monteraponi Chianti Classico.